D3lK1ch1/ProjectManagement/ReadME.md

   - Generate workflow/network diagram data (Mermaid.js)
 - **Output**:
   - JSON APIs for project, activities, and analysis
-  - Diagrams you can embed in docs or a UI
+  - Diagrams embedded in docs or a UI

-  - A clean story for your portfolio about *Project Management Essentials*
+  (Following what I have learned in Project Management Essentials)

  ## Tech Stack